Improving Zero-Shot Action Recognition using Human Instruction with Text Description

 \subsection{Dataset}

-We chose the VATEX \cite{vatex} dataset to pre-train our model.
+The VATEX \cite{vatex} dataset is chosen to pre-train our model.
 This dataset had 25,991 videos and 259,910 English captions.
 Each video was described by 10 captions.
 Each caption described all or part of the video.
 VATEX videos are part of Kinetics-600 \cite{kinetics600}.
 We only had the Kinetics-400 \cite{kinetics} dataset, which is part of the Kinetics-600.
-Therefore, we analyzed the same parts of the Kinetics-400 and VATEX and finally used 13,568 VATEX videos to train our model.
-We analyzed the videos and manually listed 35 common features and annotated these features for each action.
-We annotated the features of one class action to all the videos of this class.
-In this way, we annotated all videos with features.
-We chose UCF101 and HMDB51 to evaluate our model.
-UCF101 had 13320 videos and 101 actions.
-We divided the 101 classes into 51 seen classes and 50 unseen classes.
+Therefore, we analyzed the same parts of the Kinetics-400 and VATEX and used 13,568 VATEX videos to train our model.
+We analyzed the videos and manually listed 20 common features and annotated these features for each action.
+The features of one class action are shared with all the videos of this class.
+In this way, all videos will be annotated with features.
+UCF101 and HMDB51 are chosen to evaluate our model.
+UCF101 had 13,320 videos and 101 actions.
+The 101 classes are divided into 51 seen and 50 unseen classes.
 HMDB51 had 7,000 videos and 51 actions.
-We divided the 51 classes into 26 seen classes and 25 unseen classes.
+The 51 classes are divided into 26 seen and 25 unseen classes.
+The division of the data set is shown in Table \ref{dataset_table}.
 Videos in the test set did not have text features.
 Therefore, we manually annotated features for each class of action.
-We annotated 1 to 5 sentences as features for each action class and selected appropriate features to annotate each action among 35 short common features.
+We annotated 1–5 sentences as features for each action class and selected appropriate features to annotate each action among 20 short common features.